christiskatsouris/ivxPredictive/README.md

 ### Remarks:

 Notice that various Software packages now exist which can be employed for monitoring time series data for explosive bubbles, although the main aim of developing the R package 'ivxPredictive' is for estimation and inference purposes, we briefly mention some of them here.
+Specifically, the PWY (2011) and PSY (2015) statistical tests for monitoring explosive behaviour are implemented both in MATLAB as well as in Eviews.
+Furthermore, the R package ['exuber'](https://github.com/kvasilopoulos/exuber)

 ## Key References: